Aerolite (adhesive): History

 Dr. Norman A. de Bruyne founded Aero Research Limited in 1934.
 The following year de Bruyne suggested that synthetic adhesives might play a part in aircraft production and engaged Cambridge University chemist R.E.
 Clark to investigate new adhesives for aircraft applications.
 The result was Aerolite, a urea-formaldehyde adhesive which unlike conventional glues of the time, resisted water and micro-organisms.
 Further research showed that gap-bridging hardeners incorporating formic acid enabled Aerolite to be used as an assembly adhesive.
 Aerolite was the first adhesive of its type to be invented and manufactured in Britain and used in resin-bonded plywood.

 When World War II broke out, the small company began to grow.
 Morris Motors used Aerolite and Aero Research's strip heating process to assemble Airspeed Horsa gliders, as did de Havilland on its Mosquito, as well as on other aircraft and also naval launches and patrol boats.
 On the Mosquito, Aerolite soon replaced the original "Beetle Cement" (known as "Kaurit" in Germany) synthetic resin adhesive used, after this glue was found not to stand up to the hot and humid climate in the Far East.

 Following the end of the war, in 1948 de Bruyne sold control of Aero Research to the Swiss company Ciba, but remained as managing director until 1960.

 Uses

 Aerolite is currently marketed for use in boat building.
-Aerospace adhesives are used to assemble aircraft exteriors, engines, and interiors.
-Sealants seal the space between surfaces.
-Sealants increase the airtightness and watertightness of spaces.
-Aircraft have glues such as cockpit doors, fasteners, lights, etc. These glues are used in the general aviation industry.
-Aerospace adhesives and sealants are known for toughness, viscosity, longer durability and shorter cure times, depending on the requirements of aerospace applications.